AlphaEye420/DayZ-Modwork/Weather_Report_v1.0/readme.md

-# WEATHER REPORT by JAZS
+# WEATHER REPORT by AlphaEye
 **CREDIT TO affenb3rt FOR PRESET WEATHER**
     *this mod is 100% of PresetWeather mod with added code*